SpongePowered/SpongeDocs/source/plugin/data/transactions.rst

 Offering HealthData to a block of stone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now our above-mentioned examples are coded in a Way that they will fail silently rather than try to offer the
+Now our above-mentioned examples are coded in a such a way that they will fail silently rather than try to offer the
 incompatible data.
 But imagine we took a (fully healed) player's ``HealthData`` and tried to offer it to the
 ``Location`` of the stone block he's currently standing on.
 We can do this, since ``Location`` is also a data
 holder.
 And if we do, it would reward us with a ``DataTransactionResult`` like this: